goFrendiAsgard/zaruba/docs/core-concepts/project/project-inputs.md

 Project inputs make your tasks more configurable and interactive.

 Once defined, a project input will be available globally.
-That means several task might share the same input.
+That means several tasks might share the same input.

 Defining a project input is pretty simple.
 Here is the anatomy of project input: